-The contract called for a full Engineering Procurement Construction (EPC) project consisting of two plants, each with 19 Wärtsilä 20V32 engines giving a total output of 331 MW.
+The contract called for a full engineering, procurement and construction (EPC) project consisting of two plants, each with nineteen Wärtsilä 20V32 engines giving a total output of 331 MW.
 The power plants burn heavy fuel oil with high viscosity and low sulphur content.
-Despite the remote location of the construction site, including considerable infrastructure needed, the constructions began already in early November 2008, and the plants have been fully operational since January/February 2010.
-The power plants supply electricity to the Miranda II, a sub-station owned by Eletronorte, which is part of the national electricity grid.
+Despite the remote location of the construction site, including considerable infrastructure needed, the constructions began already in early November 2008, and the plants have been fully operational since January 2010.
+They supply electricity to the Miranda II, a sub-station owned by Eletronorte, which is part of the national electricity grid.

 In September 2009, Wärtsilä was also contracted to operate and maintain the Geramar I and Geramar II power plants.
-The 5-year operations and maintenance (O&M) agreement means that Wärtsilä is taking full responsibility for the efficient operation of the plant, and for all service and maintenance functions.
-It is estimated that the contract will result in the creation of approximately 60 new jobs for local applicants.
+The 5-year operations and maintenance (O&M) agreement means that Wärtsilä took full responsibility for the efficient operation of the plant, and for all service and maintenance functions.
+It is estimated that the contract resulted in the creation of approximately 60 new jobs for local applicants.

-Following the energy auction held by the Empresa de Pesquisa Energética (Power Research Company) in July 2007, the customer has been contracted to provide flexible thermal generation for 36 Utilities as back-up output of hydro generation.
-Hydro Plants account for some 90 % of the country’s electricity.
-This power plant is expected to operate for approximately 25 % of time, mainly when water reservoirs are down.
+Following the energy auction held by the Empresa de Pesquisa Energética (Power Research Company) in July 2007, the customer has been contracted to provide flexible thermal generation for thirty-six utilities as back-up for hydropower generation.
+The power plants are expected to operate for approximately 25% of the time, mainly when water reservoirs are down.

 If you want to know more about the Geramar I & II project, please contact